Disclaimer

 After a protracted period of heavy nitrous use that leads to any symptoms such as brain fog or

-even before they've disappeared entirely.
+have subsided.
 Betaine can be stopped if a

 homocysteine test shows homocysteine levels are normal, so long as nitrous use has ended.
 Folinic